There are a number of different Morton's Neuroma treatment options available, all with varying success rates.

 If restricted joint movement is found to be the cause of your neuroma a podiatrist will gently mobilise the joint.
 Alternatively if you have an abnormal foot motion, the podiatrist will prescribe casted orthotics to correct this.
 In some cases injecting powerful anti-inflammatory medication around the affected nerve in the foot may be the best course of action.

-Morton’s neuroma surgery involving a surgical excision of the affected nerve is generally a ‘last resort’ treatment for Morton’s neuroma due to potential complications such as scar tissue, loss of normal sensations and recurrence.
-Cryosurgery for Morton’s neuroma is much more effective alternative which offers numerous advantages over traditional Morton’s neuroma surgery.
+Morton's neuroma surgery involves a surgical excision of the affected nerve is generally a ‘last resort’ treatment for Morton's neuroma due to potential complications such as scar tissue, loss of normal sensations and recurrence.

 Relief from Morton's Neuroma Symptons